grodansparadis/vscp-helper-lib/docs/vscphlp_makelevel2floatmeasurementeventex.md

 ### Parameters

 #### pEvent
-Pointer to event that data should be written to.
+Pointer to an event ex event that data should be written to.

 #### type
 The VSCP type for the event.
 Must be one of the types in [CLASS1.MEASUREMENT](https://grodansparadis.gitbooks.io/the-vscp-specification/class1.measurement.html)